unknown-horizons/unknown-horizons/README.md

 # Help us develop

-Check out this guide [Getting started](https://github.com/unknown-horizons/unknown-horizons/wiki/Getting-started) and contact us to help you get started.
+Check out [this guide](https://github.com/unknown-horizons/unknown-horizons/wiki/Getting-started) and contact us to help you get started.
 We have easy tasks for starters [here](https://github.com/unknown-horizons/unknown-horizons/issues?q=is%3Aopen+is%3Aissue+label%3Astarter).

 # Contact